An

 The NUS Executive MBA offers unrivalled exposure through a wide geographical footprint across Asia-Pacific.

-Immerse yourself in both emerging and powerhouse economies in the region, as you travel to eight cities in eight countries – Singapore, Indonesia, Thailand, India, China, Japan, Australia, and the United Arab Emirates.
+Immerse yourself in both emerging and powerhouse economies in the region, as you travel to seven countries – Singapore, Indonesia, Thailand, India, China, Japan and the United Arab Emirates.
 Further your geographical immersion with global exchange opportunities in many exciting destinations including the US and Europe.

 These residential segments are designed to equip participants with first-hand perspectives into the varied cultural, business and political landscapes across